amankamboj1/MyLangProject/README.md

 # Details
 The project is hosted on S3 bucket in AWS.

+The feedback form redirects input to lambda which uses SES to send email to an account to collect the feedback.

 It can be accessed directly via S3 hosting URL: http://aryaislearner.com.s3-website-ap-southeast-1.amazonaws.com/